-10. Ensure that future development adjacent to the Springbank Airport aligns with the objectives of the Springbank Airport Master Plan and does not impede the operation of the airport.
+10. Ensure that future development in the vicinity of the Springbank Airport aligns with the objectives of the Springbank Airport Master Plan and does not impede the operation of the airport.

 Transportation

 - 11. Facilitate the creation of a well-designed and safe transportation network that maximizes local and regional connectivity for residents, motorists, pedestrians, and cyclists. - 12.
 Ensure connectivity of the open space system and pathway connections to adjacent communities and natural features.